virtual-imaging-platform/VIP-portal/README.md

 1. Install `apache` (`httpd`) on both machines through the package manager

-5. Create the `/var/www/html/workflows` on both machines
+5. Create the `/var/www/html/workflows` folder on both machines

 3. A NFS share must be established on the `/var/www/html/workflows` path on the 2 machines.
 It is advised to use the `moteur-machine` as the NFS server and the `vip-machine` as a NFS client.

-4. The `9092` port must be opened on the `moteur-machine` and accessable from the `vip-machine`
+4. The `9092` port must be opened on the `moteur-machine` and accessible from the `vip-machine`.
+   The `3306` port must be opened on the `vip-machine` and accessible from the `moteur-machine`.

 5. A SMTP server must be accessible from the `vip-machine`

 ## `vip-machine` installation

+It is advised to do the installation as the `root` user.
+The `chown` commands necessary to have the correct rights are given in one of the final steps.

 1. Install needed Tools

        yum -y install wget unzip nmap vim java-1.8.0-openjdk-devel python-pip git pip install --upgrade pip

+    Python version 3.x is necessary, if your system is using python2, you must install `python3` and `python-pip3`.

 2. Add VIP user